cash-777/2Dof-robot-arm-IK-solver/README.md

-This code is a IK solver for a 2 degree of freedom robot arm, the important part is the funtion IK(), as it is right now this funtion takes in X and Y coordinates and spits out a pair of angles in radians that are converted into degrees by int main()
+This code is a IK solver for a 2 degree of freedom robot arm, the important part is the funtion IK(), as it is right now this funtion takes in X and Y coordinates and spits out a pair of angles in radians that are converted into degrees by int main(). this is still in progress and will improve overtime

+TODO:
+convert radians to degrees int the IK() funtion

+motion planner

+servo control